-Note: In cases where the unit is never shut off (i.e. when a vehicle is in operation 24 hours a day, 7 days a week), this option may need to be disabled in order to allow for updates to occur.
-Contact Sierra Wireless Technical Support to determine if this is the best setting for your fleet.
+Note: In cases where the unit is never shut off (i.e. when a vehicle is in operation 24 hours a day, 7 days a week), use the 'Scheduled Time' upgrade option to install updates.

-Burn BIOS: when enabled, installs updates to the system's BIOS.

-Ignition Shutdown Delay Override: the oMG only performs updates when the ignition is turned on.
-Should the ignition be turned off during an update, this option will override the Uptime Extension After Ignition Off shutdown option (see Shutdown on page 90) by the number of hours specified.
+- Burn BIOS: when enabled, installs updates to the system's BIOS. - Ignition Shutdown Delay Override: the oMG only performs updates when the ignition is turned on.
+Should the ignition be turned off during an update, this option will override the Uptime Extension After Ignition Off shutdown option (see Shutdown on page 91) by the number of hours specified.